procitec/pyside/sources/pyside6/doc/developer/signature_doc.rst

 The signature C extension
 =========================

-This module is a C extension for CPython 3.5 and up, and CPython 2.7.
+This module is a C extension for CPython 3.X.
 Its purpose is to provide support for the ``__signature__`` attribute of builtin PyCFunction objects.